If you have sex, will your growing baby be able to eavesdrop by the third trimester?

 2. Will pregnancy sex cause miscarriage?

 Sex won’t cause a miscarriage.
 Miscarriages are often a result of a fetus not developing normally.
-A 2011 study also concluded sex doesn’t induce early labor in low-risk pregnancies.
+A also concluded sex doesn’t induce early labor in low-risk pregnancies.

 In fact, sex may even help with labor. “[S]ome couples have sex up until the woman goes into labor,” Buehler says.
 “Unless there is a medical reason or one or both partners are uninterested, couples can do as they please.”

 However, if you’re having sex with new or multiple partners, wear a condom until you’re sure of their STI status.
 Sexually transmitted infections can result in potential pelvic inflammatory disease, which can lead to early labor, miscarriage, and other serious health complications.

 3. Is bleeding after sex something I should worry about?

 “It’s always best to talk with one’s physician regarding any concerns,” Buehler says.
 But don’t fully freak out quite yet.

 Due to pregnancy changes, your cervix is sensitive and can get irritated easily, leading to bleeding.
 You’ll notice spotting after sex, when you wipe, and possibly the next day.

 When to see a doctor The spotting shouldn’t come and go, especially over days or weeks.
 If that happens, it may be a sign of placenta previa.
 If you have any other symptoms, like sharp waves of pain, rectal pressure, or inconsistent bleeding, it could be an ectopic pregnancy.
 Sex doesn’t cause this.

 Chat with your healthcare provider for ideas on how to minimize any irritation (such as controlling depth of penetration) if you’re not enjoying the anxiety ride.